 Essentially, what it comes down to is:

 2.Is this potential client the right fit for my business?

 When have you got a sales opportunity?

-There are a few tell-tale characteristics that will help you to qualify your leads.
+There are a few tell-tale characteristics that will help you to qualify your SaaS leads.

 1. The need is there, and the lead is aware

-Good quality leads already know that they have a need for a product or service.
+Good quality leads already know that they have a need for a software like yours.
 What they don’t know is: What is the right solution for me?

 At this stage, you need to nurture them with the relevant content and information that is going to nudge them towards making the right purchasing decision.
 This is an excellent time to ask questions that will help you drive down to the core pain points they are trying to address.